sourcegraph/sourcegraph-public-snapshot/doc/api/graphql/search.md

 4. Subsequent requests for paginated results, hence, would observe that change which may be surprising.

 It should be noted that while we do want to improve this behavior in the future, in most use cases it is fine because continued requests for the entire result set will result in eventual consistency.

+#### Known limitations

+There are a few known limitations with the implementation we are working to resolve in upcoming Sourcegraph versions:

+1. You cannot query multiple result types yet.
+For example, you cannot ask for both text and symbol results in the same query.
+2. The paginated search API currently only works with text results.
+If you try to include `type:symbol` in your query, for example, an error will be returned.